rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 Now test access to the server via ssh for your two administrative users.
 You should be able to:

-* `ssh` as one of the administrative users to the server.
+* use `ssh` to log in as one of the administrative users to the server.
 (Example: `ssh lblakely@192.168.1.116` or `ssh lblakely@mywebserver.com`)
-* once the server is accessed, you should be able to access root with `sudo -s` and entering the administrative user's password
+* once the server is accessed, you should be able to access root with `sudo -s` and entering the administrative user's password.

 If this works for both administrative users, you should be ready to go to the next step.